 As the world became more comfortable with digital technologies, it was no longer necessary to mimic a 3D space in a 2D world.
 Enter: flat design.

 Minimalism and flat design, at first blush, might appear to be a backward step in design.
 The elements of these styles dropped stylistic characters like shadows, textures and gradients that seem to make text and other graphics “lift” away from a computer screen or printed page.
-But what minimalism and flat design really achieve is a crisper, cleaner, more modern feel, and a minimal distraction to the substance of what’s being communicated.
+But what minimalist logos and flat logo design really achieve is a crisper, cleaner, more modern feel, and a minimal distraction to the substance of what’s being communicated.